-Calling is an important aspect your trainer. lt's their overarching goal and motivation, and they will be awarded Trainer Advancement as they progress towards this goal.
+First, make up a concept for a trainer and give them a name, and maybe a short "first impression" type description of them!
+The sky's the limit!
+CALLING Calling is an important aspect your trainer. lt's their overarching goal and motivation, and they will be awarded Trainer Advancement as they progress towards this goal.
 A Calling must be something that your character is actively working towards, something that drives them to interact with the game and the plot.

-A trainer's calling may shift during the course of the game, and that's okay.
+A trainer's Calling may shift during the course of the game, and that's okay.
 For example, a character who started out wanting to be a Pokémon Master could decide, after story events, that they would rather work towards being Pokémon Professor, and their Calling and the kinds of events that would advance their abilities would shift accordingly.
 Examples: League Champion, Pokémon Researcher, Catch 'em All, Defeat Team Villain, Master Coordinator, Find the Legendary Pokémon

-TRAINER ATTRIBUTES

-Trainers have four Attributes - Heart, Fitness, Research, and Tactics.
+TRAINER ATTRIBUTES Trainers have four Attributes - Heart, Fitness, Research, and Tactics.
 When creating a trainer, all of these attributes start at a d4.
 A trainer gets four die step upgrades to spend during character creation.
 Attributes may not exceed d8 at creation.

-Trainers roll the appropriate attribute to their approach to a situation alongside their Pokémon.
-Example: A battling trainer might use tactics to direct a Pokémon's use of a Move to affect the terrain, or a differently-minded trainer might use Research to figure out a Pokémon's weak spot for a vital strike.

-Bond with others, make friends, read others, and empathize.
+Trainers roll the appropriate attribute for their approach to a situation alongside their Pokémon.
+A battling trainer might use tactics to direct a Pokémon's use of a Move to affect the terrain, for example.
+In some situations, multiple attributes could be applicable; pick what works best for the situation and trainer.
+Heart Bond with others, make friends, read others, and empathize.

-Use physical skill, stamina, and possibly martial prowess.
+Fitness Use physical skill, stamina, and possibly martial prowess.